 Dr. Shehata’s project is a short documentary film about Egypt’s first and only democratic legislative elections after the 2011 Egyptian “revolution.”
 Although intended to set the country on the path to democracy, the elections turned out to be the first — and last — free and fair parliamentary elections in the country’s history.
 Egypt’s democratic experiment abruptly ended in July 2013 when a military coup ousted the country’s first freely elected president.
 Shehata’s project, entitled "Egypt’s Moment of Democracy," is based primarily on original footage he filmed in Egypt in 2011 during the elections, and examines a pivotal moment of rupture in the country’s history.

-Mirelsie Velazquez, Assistant Professor of Educational Leadership and Policy Studies
+Mirelsie Velazquez, Associate Professor of Educational Leadership and Policy Studies

 Project Title: "Space, Place, and Schooling: African American and Indigenous Oklahoma, 1865-1925"